 - Increase new sales conversations from 10 to 50 and new leads from 3 to 15.

 - Increase the sales pipeline from $5M to $10M

 - Increase new deals per month from 1 to 3 and shorten the sales cycle from 90 to 60 days

-The company will use digital marketing tactics to accomplish their goals with a strong focus on digital content.
+The company will use digital marketing tactics to accomplish its goals with a strong focus on digital content.
 The content will be dually used for marketing to increase awareness and engagement, and sales to build relationships and guide buyers’ decision-making process, resulting in net new customers.

 Let’s jump into the plan details, including the associated budget and resources required to get the work done.

 Strategy and Consulting (Weekly meetings)

 The marketing leader or outsourced marketing team needs to continually invest time reviewing analytics and reports, developing strategic plans, and meeting regularly with key stakeholders to disseminate information and keep the project moving forward.